 Okay, you also said, I'd also like to reach out to any of the parents who lost a child at Newtown to invite them to contact me to open a dialogue because I think it's really essential we do that instead of letting the mainstream media misrepresent things and really try and drive this nation apart.

-I have almost like a form of psychosis in the past where I basically thought everything was staged, even though I've now learned a lot of times things aren't staged.
+And then in 2019 and in deposition, you said, and I myself have almost like a form of psychosis in the past where I basically thought everything was staged, even though I've now learned a lot of times things aren't staged.

 And I'm not saying this to embarrass you, Alex.

-I'm saying it because you were clear in that you had a change of heart or you believed that you were wrong or you believed you made a mistake, which I think is admirable.
+I'm saying it because you were clear and that you had a change of heart or you believed that you were wrong or you believed you made a mistake, which I think is admirable.

 And I think the fact that they want to browbeat you after that is what is so scary.

-The only problem is, I've seen a lot of soap operas, and I've seen actors before, and I know when I'm watching a movie and when I'm watching something real.
+The only problem is I've seen a lot of soap operas and I've seen actors before and I know when I'm watching a movie and when I'm watching something real.

 That was in late 2016.